-- The Lightning Network is a web-shaped network of made up of underlying payment channels as core elements
+The Lightning Network is a web-shaped network of made up of underlying payment channels as core elements in a second layer

-In this lesson, you will learn everything about the Lightning Network.
+In this article, you will learn everything about the Lightning Network.

 In response to Bitcoin network scaling issues, the Lightning Network was one of the proposed solutions along with SegWit and increasing block size, the solution that ultimately became Bitcoin Cash.
 In fact, despite SegWit being adopted much quicker, the Lightning Network was proposed first.
 Like Bitcoin nodes, payment channels act as gateways to the Lightning Network but unlike Bitcoin, there are no miners.
 Instead, the Lightning Network is kept secure through its own smart contracts.

 The core element of the Lightning Network is a payment channel.
 To participate in the network, you need special software - a Lightning Network client - that takes care of facilitating users’ payments through creating payment channels.